palchenli/VL-Instruction-Tuning/README.md

 ---

+This paper is a review of all the works related to vision-language instruction tuning (VLIT).
+We will periodically update the recent public  VLIT dataset and the VLIT data constructed by the pipeline in this paper.

 ## 📆 Schedule

-- ⬜️ Release New Instruction Data ... (circulation)
+- ⬜️ Release New Instruction Data (periodically) ...
+- ⬜️ Update Public VLIT Datasets and Related Work (periodically) ...
 - ⬜️ Release Construction Tools
-- ⬜️ Release Instruction Data
+- ☑️ [2023.11.16] Release Instruction Data
 - ☑️ [2023.11.15] Paper Released ([ArXiv](https://arxiv.org/abs/2311.08172))

 ## 🗒️ Existing VLIT Dataset